-- 1 The candidate should be given - a. an Electrical Installation Certificate, the Schedule of Test Results and Schedule of Inspections for the assessment - b. a selection of hand tools, where required, to carry out testing of the installation - c. a range of test instruments including those required to complete the tests. - 2 The information contained within the candidate section of the 2392-102 Assessment Guide. - 3 Candidate identification and other relevant information should be completed on the appropriate result sheet prior to the commencement of each test. - The candidate will be expected to record all relevant information and results for all circuits on the appropriate documents.
+- 1. The candidate should be given - a. the appropriate results sheet for the assessment - b. a selection of hand tools where required, to carry out the test of the installation - c. a range of test instruments including those required to complete the tests. - 2.
+Candidate identification and other relevant information should be completed on the appropriate result sheet prior to the commencement of each test. - 3.
+The candidate will be expected to record all relevant information and test results for all circuits on the appropriate results sheet.